Skip to main content

 1. Reflect critically on what you want your students to be able to do, know, and value by the end of the course and explain why this matters.
 Explicitly identify relevant skills, behaviors, and attitudes on syllabi and in class.
 Explain the rationale and purpose behind teaching activities and assignments.
 Communicate what course content has been included and why.

 2. Examine the syllabus for what may be getting communicated to students.
-What is the tone of the syllabus and does it match your tone in class?
+What is the tone of the syllabus, and does it match your tone in class?
 Does the syllabus come across as authoritarian and rigid?
 Easy-going and flexible?
 Friendly and approachable?
 For some students, there can also be confusion between the instructor’s words in class and what is stated in the syllabus.

 3. Avoid assumptions about students’ prior understanding, in terms of both foundational knowledge and tasks.
 Asking students to write a literature review, for example, might look very different in different fields.
 Offer clarifying details or examples.